cea-sec/openwec/doc/subscription.md

 * `Except`: the subscription will be shown to everyone except the listed clients

 ### Filtering types:
-* `KerberosPrinc`: the filter will be evaluated on the Kerberos principal
-* `TLSCertSubject`: the filter will be evaluated on the TLS certificate's subject field
+* `Client`: the filter will be evaluated on client identifier, either Kerberos principal if Kerberos authentication is used or TLS certificate's subject field if TLS authentication is used.
 * `MachineID`: the filtering is done based on the name of the computer

-The default is either `KerberosPrinc` or `TLSCertSubject`, depending on how server authentication is configured.
+The default is `Client`.

+> [!warning]
-Warning: `MachineID` is not cryptographically authenticated information, it can be spoofed.
+> `MachineID` is not cryptographically authenticated information, it can be spoofed.
-For more info, see [Hunting rogue Windows Event Forwarder](issues.md#hunting-rogue-windows-event-forwarder).
+> For more info, see [Hunting rogue Windows Event Forwarder](issues.md#hunting-rogue-windows-event-forwarder).

 ### Filtering flags:
 * `GlobPattern`: Glob patterns like `*` and `?` can be used in `targets`